DeNetPRO/Node/readme.md

 1. **Make sure that your setup meets the [requirements](./guides/requirements.md)**
 2. **Choose the appropriate application** (CLI or Desktop Application):
     - See the [Installation Options](#installation-options) section
-3. **Download the right file**:
+3. **For Desktop Node Manager**:
     - First, determine your computer's [architecture](#how-to-choose-the-right-architecture) (x86_64 or ARM64)
-    - Then choose the correct file from the [Supported Platforms](#supported-platforms) section
+    - Download the appropriate file from the [Supported Platforms](#supported-platforms) section
-4. **Install the software**:
+    - Double-click the downloaded file and follow the prompts
-    - For Desktop Node Manager: Double-click the downloaded file and follow the prompts
+4. **For CLI Node**:
-    - For CLI version view detailed guides:
+    - See detailed guides:
         - [Windows](./guides/install-denode-windows.md)
         - [Linux](./guides/install-denode-linux.md)
         - [MacOS](./guides/install-denode-mac.md)